Discreteness of the complex hyperbolic ultra-parallel triangle groups

 \section{Abstract}

-We prove that a family of complex hyperbolic ultra-parallel $[m_1, m_2, m_3]$-triangle group representations, where \( m_3 > 0 \), is discrete and faithful if and only if the isometry \( R_1(R_2R_1)^nR_3 \) is non-elliptic for some positive integer \( n \).
-Additionally, we investigate the special case where \( m_3 = 0 \) and provide a substantial improvement upon the main result by Monaghan, Parker, and Pratoussevitch.
+We prove that a family of complex hyperbolic $[m_1, m_2, m_3]$-triangle group representations with $m_3 > 0$ is discrete and faithful if and only if the isometry $R_1(R_2R_1)^nR_3$ is non-elliptic for some positive integer $n$.
+Additionally, we investigate the case where $m_3 = 0$ and, in this context, give improved bounds on the discreteness locus compared to those given by Monaghan, Parker, and Pratoussevitch in 2019.